zx2486/DBConnectorToolkit/docs/reference/baseCase.md

 ```

 Basic CacheConfig type, it defines the structure of a cache config.

-client: string, it defines the type of cache client, e.g. 'redis', 'nodecache'
+client: string, it defines the type of cache client, e.g. 'ioredis', 'redis', 'nodecache'.

 Actual implementation depends on the cache type.
 Times are in seconds.

 reconnectOnError only works with ioredis, it will determine whether to reconnect on error.

 pingInterval is the interval to ping the cache server to keep the connection alive.

 pingInterval, slotsRefreshTimeout, slotsRefreshInterval only works with redis, not ioredis.
 ```typescript
 CacheConfig = {